 Worth getting out of bed for

 Punctuate your days here with morning and sunset yoga, plus a spot of guided meditation.
 Beach bunnies can nip across to world-famous Whitehaven Beach, 45 minutes away, on the hotel’s obliging vessel, Lotus (which can be chartered for an extra fee).
 Go stand-up paddleboarding (keeping your eyes peeled for green turtles) and kayaking in a glass-bottom boat.
 Save some energy for a game of life-sized chess in the garden (well, naturally).
 Embark on a fishing expedition or hop in another helicopter to tour Insta-famous Heart Reef (take a gourmet picnic hamper with you).
 Don’t forget to meet the local marine life while snorkelling or diving.
+The hotel can arrange trips to the Great Barrier Reef for introductory dives, or certified ones if you're taking your aquatic adventure studiously.
 Set off on a day-long cruise on Lady Enid (a rare classic yacht) to visit Tongue Bay, Betty’s Beach and other local highlights.
 Alternatively, sign up for a Great Barrier Reef experience with Cruise Whitsundays (hotel staff will arrange the logistics).
 Use of the hotel's watersports and snorkelling equipment is free.
 Most activities that take you away from the hotel – such as yacht charters and reef visits – carry an extra charge.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this adults-only hotel in the Whitsundays and unpacked their goggles and pearls, a full account of their Australian island break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Elysian Retreat in the Great Barrier Reef…